 Headaches, stomachaches, backaches, and ulcers may occur in certain people.
 Then there are those who suffer from IBS or asthma flare-ups.
 Overall, stress can cause both short-term and long-term health issues, depending on the amount of stress and the length of time it is held.

 Heart disease risk factors such as high blood pressure and excessive cholesterol can also be exacerbated by stress.
-As your heart and blood pressure rise while you're under stress, adrenaline, a hormone released by your body, kicks in.
+As your heart and blood pressure rise while you're under some issues like stress use some natural stress relief gummies, adrenaline, a hormone released by your body, kicks in.
 If you have high blood pressure, you are more likely to develop blood clots, which can increase your risk of heart attack.

 Stress impact on health